Two boys doing flips into a pool Get the Most out of Your Summer as a Working Mom Mompowerment

 Realize that your summer daily routine might differ from how your day flows during the school year.
 I can’t say this enough times.
 Be as flexible as you can with how and when you work.
 You might need to wake up earlier or work more in the evening.
 Figure out how to give yourself some flexibility to make that happen.
 If you need some pointers on new productivity methods, I’ve got you covered.

-In the summer I try to slow down.
-I usually need about 20 hours per week to get my work done (vs my 25-30 during the school year). still wake up early (6:15) to start my day before anyone else is up, even my husband.
-I walk our dog early (especially because it’s holy cannoli hot in Texas in summer) and do some work undisturbed for a short while before I drop off kids at camp.
-(And I usually start with my most important tasks so that they’re done, even when (not if) things come up.
+In the summer, I try to slow down.
+I usually need about 20 hours per week to get my work done (vs my 25-30 during the school year).
+I still wake up early (6:30) to start my day before anyone else is up, even my husband.
+I walk our dog early, especially because it’s holy-cannoli hot in Texas in summer, and do some work undisturbed for a short while before I drop off kids at camp.
+(And I usually start with my most important tasks so that they’re done, even when, not if, things come up.

-We have usually chosen half-day summer camps most weeks.
-That gives me another 4+ hours to work and then I have time to play with my boys.
-Usually, I will do a bit of work in the afternoons when they’re playing with each other or having downtime.
+When my kids were younger, we chose half-day summer camps most weeks.
+That gives me another 4+ hours to work, and then I have time to play with my boys when they’re back home in the afternoon.
+I would then do a bit of work in the afternoons when they played with each other or had downtime.

-In previous summers, my older son did a tennis camp that was forever far away and it was only 9-11 am.
-Really, he couldn’t have handled more since it was an intense 2-hour workout.
-That said, instead of burning time going back and forth, I grabbed my laptop and notebooks and simply worked at the camp.
+A few summers in a row, my older son attended a tennis camp that was forever away, but it only lasted 9-11 am.
+Really, he couldn’t have handled more since it was an intense 2-hour workout in the heat.
+That said, instead of burning time going back and forth, I grabbed my laptop and worked at the camp.
 They had wifi and picnic tables.
 Was it hot?
 Yes!
-Did I get stuff done?
-Yes!
-So, it was fine.
-I worked more in the afternoon, but it all worked out.
-We had stuff for our boys to do and my husband was the go-to person in the afternoon.
+I planned my time ahead of time to make sure that I got stuff done.
+It was fine.
+Yes, I worked more in the afternoon, but it all worked out.
+We had stuff for our boys to do, and my husband was the go-to person in the afternoon.

 Communicate with your significant other

-It is really important to communicate with your significant other in general, but I feel it’s even more so the case in the summer.
-Often each week is different and as a working mom, you don’t need to always be the default parent.
-During the pandemic, my husband and I started comparing schedules each Sunday for the week and checking in each night about the next day.
-We continue this approach now.
-The idea is to see where each of your big blocks is and divide and conquer.
+It is really important to communicate with your significant other in general, but I feel it’s even more so in summer.
+Often, each week is different, and as a working mom, you don’t need to always be the default parent.
+My husband and I compare schedules each Sunday for the week and check in each night about the next day.
+The idea is to see where each of your big blocks is and divide and conquer the childcare duties.
 Figure out how you can support each other with whatever you want the summer to look like.
 You absolutely don’t have to manage it all solo as a working mom.
 If you’re looking for a tool to help you communicate what you need, download the Mompowerment Becoming Better Partners at Home Discussion Guide.

 What if it’s a busy time at work?

-This could be your busy season at work (which is the case with my husband).
-Being strategic in how you use your time, including on the weekends might be really important right now.
-Remember that work-life balance is a long-term approach, not some day-to-day checklist item.
-Having a busy work season doesn’t mean you can’t have work-life balance in your life.
-Know the things that matter most to you and put those things on your calendar (e.g., dinner as a family each night and/or eating breakfast together, making sure to do something fun on a weekend day, etc.).
+This could be your busy season at work (which has often been the case with my husband).
+Being strategic in how you use your time, including on weekends, might be really important right now.
+Remember that work-life balance is a long-term approach, not some unrealistic 50/50 split.
+Having a busy work season doesn’t mean you can’t have work-life balance.
+Know the things that matter most to you and put those things on your calendar as your anchors (e.g., dinner as a family each night and/or eating breakfast together, making sure to do something fun on a weekend day, etc.).

 Who’s going to watch the kids?

-We generally try to keep kids screen-free for most of the summer so they’re staying active.
+We generally try to keep kids active with limited screen time in the summer.
 A bit of extra screen time is OK, though, so give yourself a break if you’re using screens more this summer in your house.

-We’ve also traded care with a neighbor friend with boys the same age as ours.
-Sometimes the boys are at their house and sometimes at ours.
-Both sets of parents at both houses have the chance to get stuff done in a quiet house.
+When the boys were younger, throughout the summer, we traded care with a neighbor friend with boys the same age as ours.
+Sometimes the boys were at their house and sometimes at ours.
+Both sets of parents at both houses had the chance to get stuff done in a quiet house while the boys were at the other’s house.

 Make Sure You Enjoy the Summer Too

 Don’t only focus on being the activities director for your kids.
 Schedule things you want to do that you think your family will enjoy.
 In my case, I love eating at new spots.
 In summer, that is more about things like new spots with amazing ice cream.
-No one is going to complain about that and we avoid a food rut.
+No one is going to complain about that.

-For my husband and I, especially since this is his busy season this year, we’re trying to balance a lot.
-We make sure to stay connected through at-home date nights.
-We grab wine, cheese, and yummy bread and eat after the kids are in bed.
+For my husband and me, especially since this is often his busy season, we make sure to stay connected through at-home date nights.
+We grab wine, cheese, and yummy bread for after the kids are in bed.
 It slows down the pace and gives us a chance to connect and enjoy the moment as a couple.

 Take Time for Self-Care

-Part of trying to get the most out of your summer as a working mom is making sure you take time for your own needs and self-care.
-Schedule me time.
-Literally, put it on your calendar so other meetings and items on your to-do list don’t take its place.
+Part of getting the most out of your summer as a working mom is making sure you take time for your own needs and self-care.
+Schedule me-time.
+Put it on your calendar so other meetings and items on your to-do list don’t take its place.

+Do you love a bubble bath?
+We’re in sandals and flip-flops all the time this season, so it’s the perfect time for a pedicure by myself or with a friend.
 Take time with friends that doesn’t involve kids.
-Do you love a bubble bath?
-We’re in sandals and flip-flops so it’s the perfect time for a pedicure by yourself or with a friend.
 Whatever you need, put it on the calendar to make sure it happens.
 If you want some ideas for self-care, this round-up on self-care might help.
 If you’re struggling to find time for self-care, I’ve got 10 tips to help you find more time for it.

 You’ve got lots of ideas for how to get the most out of your summer as a working mom.
 So, what is your intention for this summer?
 What are you planning?
 I would love to know!

 Realize that you want to make some changes to your work-life balance this summer, but you’re not sure where to start?
 Start with your why.
-Understand your motivation for change, so that you create the right blueprint and engage the right resources.
+Understand your motivation for change to create a blueprint and engage the right resources.
 My Know Your Why Guide can help walk you through uncovering more of what is driving the change and help you figure out what you need.